isomerpages/moe-tmjc/_instructional-programmes-otc/Subject Combinations.md

 3. The norm is to offer 3H2 and 1H1 content-based subjects together with General Paper, Project Work and Mother Tongue Language at H1 level.
 This adds up to 10 academic units.
 One of the content-based subjects read must be a contrasting subject.

-4. Students who wish to offer 4H2 subject combinations are required to have a L1R5 (raw score) of 11 points or better, and meet the guidelines for relevant subjects, in addition to obtaining good results for the relevant subjects.
-This is to ensure that students are able to handle the rigour of 4H2 subject combinations.
+4. Given that 4H2 subject combinations are highly rigorous, it is necessary for students who wish to offer 4H2 subject combinations to have a L1R5 (raw score) of 11 points or better, and meet the guidelines for relevant subjects.
 5. A minimum number of 15 students has to be met for any particular subject combination or class to be formed.

 ### Table 1:  Subjects Offered At TMJC